 -

-Flexibility: This type of transport is flexible because it allows you to match the right power unit with your trailer without the need to commit to a full service.
+Flexibility: This type of transport is flexible because it allows you to match the right power unit with your trailer without the need to commit to a full service — a big part of power only trucking meaning for many carriers.
 It’s also useful for various types of cargo, from cars to equipment.

 -